We all know that a healthy lifestyle has multiple benefits in the long term. But can exercise boost productivity today?

 a better health-related quality of life and mood.

-Furthermore, a study at the University of Oslo found exercise to be a better mechanism to cope with stress in comparison to a management training.
+Furthermore, a study at the University of Oslo found exercise to be a better mechanism to cope with stress in comparison to management training.

-Additionally, one study of Limbach et al. summed up their findings as: “CEOs’ physical fitness has a positive impact on firm value, consistent with the beneficial effects of fitness on, e.g., cognitive functions, stress coping and job performance.
+Additionally, one study by Limbach et al. summed up their findings as: “CEOs’ physical fitness has a positive impact on firm value, consistent with the beneficial effects of fitness on, e.g., cognitive functions, stress coping and job performance.
 CEO fitness is also associated with higher firm profitability and higher M&A announcement returns.”.

 Physical activity (PA) is an effective method of capitalizing on brain plasticity and improves cognitive function through a host of different pathways.
 Erickson et al. describes the influence of PA as a greater hippocampal, prefrontal cortex and basal ganglia volume.
 It ensures